Buffalo Chip Campground: History

 South Dakota Governor, Dennis Daugaard proclaimed Thursday, Aug.
 11, 2011, as the official Buffalo Chip Campground Day in South Dakota.
 The proclamation was read from the Wolfman Jack Stage by ABC TV news anchorman, Bob Woodruff, present to participate in the Buffalo Chip's Military Tribute Day and raise awareness for the Bob Woodruff Foundation's mission to put action into the saying "Support Our Troops."

 Robbie Knievel made motorcycle jumps at the Buffalo Chip.

+In 2013, The Buffalo Chip introduced Daredevil Wednesday, which was broadcast on CMT, where Guinness Book of World Records officiates were on site to substantiate Toby Baker and Clint Ewing's rival head-to-head goal of bringing back the title of Longest Motorcycle Ride Through the Tunnel of Fire.
+Clint Ewing exited the tunnel wall, on fire, thus the attempt was not successful.

 The Buffalo Chip hosted TORC: The Off-Road Championship at its PowerSports Complex in 2014 and 2015.

 The Buffalo Chip TT held in the venue's amphitheater was part of the American Flat Track Circuit in 2017, 2018, and 2019.

+The Buffalo Chip developed Camp Zero in 2018.

 Other entertainment and activities that have occurred at the Buffalo Chip includes racing, fire dancers, ziplines, roller derby, machine gun shooting, midget bowling, comedians, and more.

+In 2023, the Buffalo Chip introduced the Deathwire Daredevil Spectacular, where highwire walker Blake Wallenda sky walked across the Buffalo Chip Amphitheater while motorcycle stuntman Kyle Ives jumped over him on his motorcycle.

+In 2024, as a part of Daredevil Wednesday, Blake Wallenda returned with a highwire walk, Shawn Ives broke through a wall of fire while riding atop of a limo, and a Monster Wall was smashed.

+In 2025, as a part of the expanded Daredevil Wednesday and Thursday, Chuck Biddles broke the world record of the breaking through the most walls that are on fire, making it 22.

 The Sturgis Buffalo Chip has been featured in multiple television specials on the Discovery, Travel Channel, Fox Sports Network, CMT, HISTORY, and NBC Sports.
-The venue has also been featured in Rolling Stone, The New York Times, Forbes, Billboard, Pollstar, CNN, and Time.
+The venue has also been featured in Rolling Stone, The New York Times, Forbes, Billboard, Pollstar, who referred to the Buffalo Chip as "a Beacon of Freedom", CNN, Time, USA Today, and Fox TV who credited Rod Woodruff and the Buffalo Chip for saving the Sturgis Motorcycle Rally.

 Ownership and operation

+The Buffalo Chip Campground was founded by Rod Woodruff.
+He remains the CEO.
+His son, Daymon Woodruff, serves as president.
+His daughter, Toni Woodruff, serves as the VP of Communication and Compliance.
+Carol, Rod's wife, manages the box office.
+Toni and Daymon's mother, Meri Remick, manages personnel and the bar.